 The Raytheon ground station receives the high-quality imagery obtained by the air vehicle sensor suite.
 The ground system forwards the imagery to military commanders and users in the field.

-Northrop Grumman is prime contractor, with Raytheon as major subcontractor, for the USAF multi-platform radar technology insertion program (MP-RTIP).
+Northrop Grumman was prime contractor, with Raytheon as major subcontractor, for the USAF multi-platform radar technology insertion program (MP-RTIP).
 MP-RTIP is an active electronically scanned array (AESA) radar that can be scaled in size for different platforms.

 In January 2006, a Global Hawk made its first flight carrying Northrop Grumman’s high-band system production configuration unit (HBS PCU), part of the USAF’s airborne signals intelligence payload.